oegea/passager-password-manager/README.md

 ## Disclaimer

 This is a personal project.
 I'm not responsible for the usage given to this software.
 Please understand that I can't be responsible for any damage this software may cause due to any security issue.
-I've developed this with all my 💛, but you know, there are more experimented people outside in the network.
+I've developed this with all my 💛, but you know, there are evil people outside, that are more experimented than me in security topics.

 If you find any security issue or possible improvement, feel free to submit a PR and I would try to do my best to handle it.

 ## Technical decisions

-To achieve simplicity, security and usability for teams, the following technical decisions have been made:
+To achieve simplicity, security and usability for teams, the following technical decisions have been adopted:

 * Get inspiration, without just copying them, from services like Google Drive, or apps like Finder.
 A password manager should be as easy-to-use as a file explorer is.
 * Use third-party services (firebase) for authentication and database, to reduce the risk of implementing a property login system or administrating a database system.
+* Decouple the application as much as possible from firebase, to reduce efforts if a service provider change is needed.
-* Handle encryption of data on the client, using secure and trusted dependencies to implement the encryption algorithms.
+* Handle encryption of data on the client's browser, using secure and trusted dependencies to implement the encryption algorithms.
-* Ensure that sharing features do not reduce software security.
+* Ensure that team sharing features do not reduce software security.

-## Dependencies
+## Most relevant dependencies

 * `create-react-app`, and all dependencies included in the default template are used to build the project foundation and scaffolding.
 * `styled-components`, is used to style components.